anywhichway/reasondb/README.md

 # reasondb

-A 100% native JavaScript browser or NodeJS database with a SQL like syntax (JOQULAR), JSON projections or live object result sets, asynchronouse cursors, streaming analytics, 18 built-in predicates (including soundex and RegExp matching), in-line fat arrow predicates, predicate extensibility, indexable computed values, fully indexed Dates and Arrays including array summaries, joins, nested matching, swapable persistence engines, built in statistical sampling, and automatic synchronization of object changes into the database and indexes in as little as 70K.
+The first 100% native JavaScript automaticaly synchronizing object database with a SQL like syntax (JOQULAR) and swampable persistence engines for the browser or NodeJS .
+ReasonDB also supports JSON projections or live object result sets, asynchronouse cursors, streaming analytics, 18 built-in predicates (including soundex and RegExp matching), in-line fat arrow predicates, predicate extensibility, indexable computed values, fully indexed Dates and Arrays including array summaries, joins, nested matching, built in statistical sampling, and configurable unique id properties in as little as 75K.

 Add JOQULAR query capability, joins, and streaming analytics to popular back-end stores including file systems, Redis, Memcached, LevelUP, LocalForage, and IronCache.
-Or, add your own favoriate store in just an hour (we timed ourselves for Redis and MemCached :-).
+Or, use our super fast JSONBlockStore.
+Not enough?
+Add your own favorite store in just an hour (we timed ourselves for Redis and MemCached :-).

 [![NPM](https://nodei.co/npm/reasondb.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/reasondb/)